jamesjingqili/inverse-feedback-games/README.md

 # inverse-iLQGames
-We proposed an inverse feedback games solver for general-sum games with nonlinear dynamics and non-quadratic costs.
+We proposed the first inverse feedback games solver for general-sum games with nonlinear dynamics and non-quadratic costs.

 This repo contains the essential codes for the following paper: